30 things to do this winter in Brisbane

 19. Embrace a spot of history

-The weekend of 9-10 July will see Abbey Medieval Festival present a carnival of performers, craftsmen and jousting.
-Don't miss the annual medieval spectacular.
+Looking for a knight you won't forget?
+The weekend of 13-14 July will see Abbey Medieval Festival present a carnival of performers, craftsmen and jousting.
+Don't miss the annual medieval spectacular – dressing up is encouraged.

 The Berry Patch at Chambers Flat will let you pick your own strawberries each season starting around June and finishing in November each year.
-Check its Facebook page to find out more.
+Check the Facebook page to find out more.

 22. Escape to Brisbane's backyard